aftabanjum4451/Named-Entity-Recognition-GMB-Dataset/README.md

 - Preprocess text data
 - Build and train Flair Model (Bi-directional LSTM-CRF)
- - Sub Glove Embedding
+  - Glove Embedding
- - Sub Stacked Embeddings: Glove, forward and backward Flair embeddings
+  - Stacked Embeddings: Glove, forward and backward Flair embeddings
 - Evaluate our model on the test set
 - Run the model on your own sentences!